scheuclu/scheuclu.github.io/content/posts/solana_gif_dapp.md

 <!-- {{% fancybuttons %}} -->

 After having done multiple Ethereum projects, I wanted to learn something new.
-I decided to give Solana a try.
+I decided to give [Solana](https://solana.com) a try.

 # The App

 This is a simple GIF dashboard.
 The [Solana blockchain](www.solana.com) is used as a database, keeping track of user submissions.
-Users authenticate via a Solana web3 wallet, preferrably Phantom wallet, and can then collaboratively submit new GIFs.
+Users authenticate via a Solana web3 wallet, preferably Phantom wallet, and can then collaboratively submit new GIFs.

 ![](https://github.com/scheuclu/gif-portal-starter/blob/main/gif-portal.gif?raw=true)